vikash-bhardwaj/grunt-jshint-extended/README.md

 ### Overview
 In your project's Gruntfile, add a section named `jshintextended` to the data object passed into `grunt.initConfig()`.

-Task `jshintextended` except any setting which works with [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint) plug-in.
+Task `jshintextended` accept any setting which works with [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint) plug-in.
 Catch here is that you have to provide one extra Object in `jshint` options object with name `jshintExtraOpts`, please see below example:

 ```js
 jshintextended: {